bbcmicrobit/micropython/README.md

 This is the source code for MicroPython running on the BBC micro:bit!

+To get involved with the community subscribe to the microbit@python.org mailing list (https://mail.python.org/mailman/listinfo/microbit).
+You need to be a member to post messages.

 Various things are in this repository, including:
 - Source code in source/ and inc/ directories.
 - Example Python programs in the examples/ directory.